 On Project Management Day of Service (PMDOS), Wellingtone and our fellow volunteers helped a variety of UK based non-profits to feel the force by unleashing the boundless potential of the PM profession to empower and transform communities.

-Approximately 25 charities attended the event that was held at the Microsoft offices in Paddington, London to receive support and guidance from leading Project Management Practitioners from a wide range of organisations, including Wellingtone.
+35 charities attended our London and Manchester events in 2018 to receive support and guidance from leading Project Management Practitioners from a wide range of organisations, including Wellingtone.
 These Practitioners provided consultancy advice across three key areas: Planning & Strategy, Technology, Marketing & Communications.
 It should be noted that this would not be possible without professionals donating their time and Microsoft kindly providing the venue, cost free.

 The Wellingtone PMDoS UK will bring real change to those organisations that are fighting to make a difference and put the UK industry on the map as an industry that gives back.

 If you’re a charity that would like to attend to receive pro-bono consulting or a Consultant that would like to give up their time to help, then please fill out the form on the right.

 Please fill out each section fully in order to be considered.
 A member of our PMDOS team will come back to you to confirm your place.

 All welcome information, including the Consultant or Charity you have matched with will be sent closer to the date.

 As Fundraisers, it can often be hard finding the time to be able to step back and really plan for upcoming projects.
 Being able to take this time, and with experts from companies like RSM & Freshfields, was a huge benefit to us both, and left us both with lots of great advice on really turning our ideas into reality through a proper project plan.